Caponia natalensis: Distribution

 Caponia natalensis has been recorded from three provinces in South Africa: the Eastern Cape, KwaZulu-Natal, and Limpopo.
 The species is abundant in Kruger National Park and has also been recorded from Ndumo Game Reserve and iSimangaliso Wetland Park.

 Habitat

 The species is a free-living ground dweller frequently sampled in pitfall traps from the Savanna Biome.

 Conservation

 Caponia natalensis is listed as Least Concern.
-The species is known from both sexes and sampled from four African countries.
+Specimens of both sexes have been identified and sampled from four African countries.
 In South Africa it is known from three provinces at elevations ranging from 83 to 389 metres above sea level.
 It is abundant in Kruger National Park with more than 20 records reported.
 There are no recorded threats to the species, and considering its broad geographical range in Africa it is listed as Least Concern.

 The species is protected in Kruger National Park, iSimangaliso Wetland Park, and Ndumo Game Reserve.

 Description

-Both males and females are known for this species.
+Both sexes are known for this species.